 Cannellini Beans with Basil Pesto and Kalamata Olives

-- Cannellini beans , 1 quart dried organic beans (least $ in the bulk section of your grocery)
+- 1 quart cannellini beans , organic (least $ in the bulk section of your grocery)

-- Extra virgin, organic olive oil 1/4 cup (avoid oils packaged in plastic, look for glass or metal containers, as shown in the Trader Joe’s product pictured)
+- 1/4 cup olive oil , extra virgin and organic (avoid oils packaged in plastic, look for glass or metal containers)

-- Pine nuts, organic, 3 ounces (if you cannot find organic pine nuts, substitute organic walnuts or pecans)
+- 3 ounces pine nuts (if you cannot find organic pine nuts, substitute organic walnuts or pecans)

-- Rinse cannellini beans in cool running water.
+- Rinse the cannellini beans in cool, running water.

-- Place beans in a large bowl with room enough to add water to cover them fully plus a couple of inches, so they can absorb water and still remain covered.
+- Place the beans in a large bowl that has enough room to add water to cover them fully plus a couple of inches to spare, so they can absorb water and still remain covered.

 - Cover the bowl and soak the beans for 8 hours (overnight is easiest).
-Drain and rinse beans in cold water.
+Then drain and rinse the beans in cold water.

-- Transfer to pressure cooker.
-Add water to cover plus several inches, a heaping tablespoon of miso and a piece of kombu.
+- Transfer your beans to a pressure cooker.
+Add water to cover plus several extra inches too, a heaping tablespoon of miso and a piece of kombu.
 Bring the pressure cooker to full pressure over high heat (the indicator button will pop up; typically, achieving full pressure takes about 20 minutes).

-- When the indicator button drops back down, open the lid, remove the kombu, drain the beans and place them in a large serving bowl.
-You can now toss them with the Basil Pesto or leave as is and store, covered in your refrigerator where they will keep for 5-7 days.
+- When the indicator button on your pressure drops back down, open the lid, remove the kombu, drain the beans and place them in a large serving bowl.
+You can now toss them with the basil pesto or leave as is and store, covered in your refrigerator where they will keep for 5-7 days.

-- While the beans are cooking, prepare the Basil Pesto: Basil (4-ounce container [pictured]), rinse and chiffonade.
+- While the beans are cooking, prepare the basil pesto.
+You'll need to rinse and chiffonade your basil.

 - To chiffonade basil (or any other green leafy vegetable) place the rinsed leaves one on top of another until you have a stack of them.
 Then roll from the outside edge in as if you were rolling up tobacco leaves to make a cigar.
 Slice horizontally every 1/4″ or so.
 You’ll end up with narrow ribbons of greens.
 (Chiffonade works especially well for kale, too.)

-- Combine basil, extra virgin olive oil, pine nuts, red onion (1/4 cup – diced), salt and pepper in a food processor (or blender) and process until smooth.
+- Combine basil, extra virgin olive oil, pine nuts, a 1/4 cup of the red onion (diced), salt and pepper in a food processor (or blender) and process until smooth.